thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification Design Document.md

 When submitting an assessment with an oral component, the student may take advantage of the OnTrack audio submissions system.

-However, any audio file may be submitted through this system; it is not verified at any stage within the current OnTrack implementation.
+However, any audio file may be submitted through this system; it is not verified at any stage in the current OnTrack implementation.
 Contract cheating or other methods of cheating could be used, and would not be picked up by the system automatically.

-One possible method to cheat by taking advantage of the currently existing system would be to pay someone else to answer audio questions in place of the student.
+A possible method to cheat by taking advantage of the pre-existing system would be to pay someone else to answer audio questions.
 As no verification process is taking place, tutors may not identify that the person speaking is not the student who is being assessed.

 A verification system for testing audio submissions against a baseline audio sample would make this type of cheating more difficult.

 The voice verification system would give a confidence in the speakers identity, which could then be verified by an assessor if necessary.

-As such, this allows for greater verification of submissions, and ensuring that cheating within the audio submissions can be minimised.
+As such, this allows for greater verification of submissions, and ensuring that cheating using the audio submission system can be minimised.

 ## Current Works

 ---

 The current voice verification system is not linked to the OnTrack architecture.
-Instead, the system is currently implemented as a Docker Container, that can accept audio inputs, and produces a confidence variable with certainty of the speakers identity.
+Instead, the system is implemented as a Docker Container, that can accept audio inputs, and produces a confidence variable with certainty of the speakers identity.

-At this stage, the system recieves a known sample, and a new audio file.
+At this stage, the system receives a known sample, and a new audio file.
 These must be manually submitted to the container through the CLI.

 As such, a system to link the existing Docker container to the OnTrack system must be implemented for automatic verification and display of results.